-- 1. Contact Martha Schwandt, Learning Services Specialist, at 641-844-5769, and schedule an appointment to discuss and begin completion of the Application for Students with Disabilities form. - 2.
-After completing the form, meet with Learning Services Specialist to submit documentation of disability if deemed necessary and review the information.
-Then an appropriate support/action plan will be developed with assistance of other College personnel. - If documentation is requested and not received, release forms may be signed to authorize the College to request such documentation prior to developing a support/action plan.
-When documentation is received, students will work with faculty/staff to develop and implement a plan based on individual needs. - 4.
-A letter documenting eligibility to receive services will be sent to the student, who may use it to visit with instructors each semester.
-Students are encouraged to meet with all instructors during the first two weeks of each semester.
+- Contact Martha Schwandt, Learning Services Specialist, at 641-844-5769, and schedule an appointment to discuss and begin completion of the Application for Students with Disabilities form.
+After completing the form, meet with the Learning Services Specialist to submit documentation of disability and review the information.
+Appropriate documentation may include an Individual Education Plan (IEP), Section 504 Plan (504), or other professional documentation.
+If you are unable to obtain documentation, release forms may be signed to authorize the college to request such documentation.
+When documentation is received, and the student is considered eligible for services, an accommodation plan will be developed based on the individual needs. - A letter documenting eligibility to receive services will be sent; the letter may be used when visiting with instructors each term.
 It is the student's responsibility to keep instructors informed of continuing/updated needs.

 The College recognizes that students' accommodation needs may change during the time they are attending classes, and the accommodation support/action plan may change accordingly.
-A student who feels his or her accommodation needs have not been met should contact Martha Schwandt, Learning Services Specialist, at 641-844-5769.
+Students who feel their accommodation needs have not been met should contact Martha Schwandt, Learning Services Specialist, at 641-844-5769.
 If that meeting does not result in satisfaction, students should follow the grievance procedure outlined under Student Policies & Procedures.